 Do you see the same language used in 2 Corinthians 10:5?
-These “high things” were set up in order to be worshiped and exalted.
+These “high things” and false gods were set up in order to be worshiped and exalted.

 Spiritual strongholds can become negative messages written on our hearts and minds that are set up and exalted against the knowledge and truth of God’s word.